balderdashy/waterline-docs/adapters/adapters.md

 # Creating Adapters for Waterline

-Adapters are the *glue* connecting waterline core to the different data stores.
+Adapters are the *glue* connecting waterline core to the different datastores.
 Adapters expose [interfaces](https://github.com/balderdashy/sails-docs/blob/master/contributing/adapter-specification.md), which imply a contract to implement certain functionality.
 This allows us to guarantee conventional usage patterns across multiple models, developers, apps, and even companies, making app code more maintainable, efficient, and reliable.